We can’t talk about webinar best practices without first covering …

-I’ve hosted hundreds of them during my time working at Rainmaker Digital.
+I’ve hosted hundreds of them.
 I’ve attended a bunch as well.

 When they’re good, webinars are helpful and useful.
 When they’re great, they’re transformative.

 But, in the interest of full disclosure, my ratio of webinars attended: webinars registered for is … not good.
 I’m guessing yours isn’t either.